open-cogsci/osdoc/content/pages/manual/counterbalancing.md

 ## Implementing counterbalancing

 When you run an experiment in OpenSesame, you are asked for a subject number.
 This subject number is available as the experimental variable `subject_nr`.
 In  addition, the experimental variable `subject_parity` has the value 'odd' or 'even', depending on whether the subject number is odd or even.
-Now say that you want to counterbalance the response rule as in Example 1, you could add the following `inline_script` to the start of the experiment.
+Now say that you want to counterbalance the response rule as in Example 1, you could add the following INLINE_SCRIPT to the start of the experiment.

 ~~~ .python
 if var.subject_parity == 'odd':